eminyorgun/eminyorgun.github.io/data/posts/building-rest-api-go.md

 ## Lessons learned

-- Prefer the standard library until it hurts—then add small, focused libs.
+- Prefer the standard library until it hurts, then add small, focused libs.
 - Keep handlers pure and fast; do heavy lifting in services/background jobs.
 - Measure before “optimizing.”
 Most wins came from timeouts and backpressure.